Skip navigation

 5q31.3 microdeletion syndrome

-5q31.3 microdeletion syndrome is caused by a chromosomal change in which a small piece of chromosome 5 is deleted in each cell.
-This rare condition is characterized by severely delayed development of speech and walking, weak muscle tone (hypotonia), breathing problems, seizures, and distinctive facial features.
-The deletion occurs on the long (q) arm of the chromosome at a position designated q31.3.
-The size of the deletion can range from several thousand to several million DNA building blocks (base pairs).
+5q31.3 microdeletion syndrome is caused by the deletion of a small piece of chromosome 5 in each cell.
+This rare condition is characterized by a severe delay in speaking and walking, weak muscle tone (hypotonia), breathing problems, seizures, and distinctive facial features.
+The deletion occurs on the long arm of the chromosome at a position designated q31.3.
+The size of the deletion can range from several thousand to several million base pairs.
 The deleted region typically contains at least three genes.
 The loss of one of these genes, PURA, is thought to lead to most of the characteristic features of the condition.

-The protein produced from the PURA gene, called Pur-alpha (Purα), is especially important for normal brain development.
-Purα helps direct the growth and division of nerve cells (neurons).
-It may also be involved in the formation or maturation of myelin, the protective substance that covers nerves and promotes the efficient transmission of nerve impulses.
-A loss of one copy of the PURA gene is thought to alter normal brain development and impair the function of neurons, leading to developmental delay, hypotonia, seizures, and other neurological problems in people with 5q31.3 microdeletion syndrome.
+The protein produced from the PURA gene is especially important for normal brain development.
+It helps direct the growth and division of nerve cells (neurons).
+It may also be involved in the formation or maturation of myelin, the protective substance that insulates nerves and promotes the efficient transmission of nerve impulses.
+The loss of one copy of the PURA gene is thought to alter normal brain development and impair the function of neurons, which leads to the developmental delays, hypotonia, seizures, and the other neurological problems seen in people with 5q31.3 microdeletion syndrome.

 More About This Health Condition